JackXueIndiana/KustoPythonPlugin/README.md

 Step 6.
 Upload the zip file to the container

 ## Call the Python Function in KQL
-Call the say_hello function in your KQL
+Call the say_hello function in your KQL (see included *.kql file for details).

 ### Checking
 If everything works fine, you should see this output: